svigerske/mp/doc/source/modeling-overview.rst

 - Set membership operator: ``in``

 Modeling details and examples are given in the :ref:`expressions_supported` section below.
-Technical details and tools are in the :ref:`modeling-tools` section.
+Technical details, configuration settings, and tools are in the :ref:`modeling-tools` section.
 See also the individual solvers' documentation at `AMPL Development <https://dev.ampl.com/solvers/index.html>`_ for more details of solver-specific features: